 - Teach students to read the front whiteboard for instructions at the beginning of every class.

-- Do independent reading or a purposeful bell ringer the first ten minutes of every class.
+- Do independent reading or a purposeful bell ringer for the first ten minutes of every class.
 Choice reading is key to developing lifelong readers.

 - Project an online stopwatch timer to assist students with time management.